GoogleCloudPlatform/community/tutorials/backing-up-google-workspace-data-to-google-cloud-storage/index.md

 1. Click **CREATE BUCKET** on the *Cloud Storage Browser* page.
 1. In the *Create a bucket* page, enter a valid name for the bucket and click **CONTINUE**.
 1. Choose a location type for the bucket (*Region* or *Multi-region* is recommended), and select a location for the bucket, then click **CONTINUE**.
-Please note that you should select the location based on the security & privacy policy of your organization.
+You should select the location based on the security & privacy policy of your organization.
 For example, for EU organizations, you may need to select a European data center to be in accordance with GDPR.
 If possible, try to choose the same location as your Compute Engine VM.
 1. Choose a default storage class for the backup data (*Coldline* is recommended), then click **CONTINUE**.
 The pricing of Google Cloud Storage varies depending on location and storage class.
 Please see [Cloud Storage Pricing](https://cloud.google.com/storage/pricing) for more information.
 1. Choose *Uniform* as the Access control type, and click **CONTINUE**.
 1. Leave other options as default, then click **CREATE**.

 CubeBackup itself has object versioning and data encryption functions, so there is no need to enable the *Object versioning*, *Retention policy*, or *Data Encryption* for this bucket.
 Otherwise, this may result in unnecessary file duplication and extra costs.